 - Profile key flows and customizations using Blackfire.io

 The Account Owner creates the initial Magento Commerce Cloud account with a purchased subscription.
 This owner should invite all technical staff, consultants, and Magento partners involved in the code and production of the stores to the project.
 The invitation provides access to the Git code, environments, and ticketing for the project.

 To work with and deploy stores, you need the following:

-- Project invitiation for contributing developers from the Account Owner or a super user
+- Project invitation for contributing developers from the Account Owner or a super user

-- Magento authentication key for each user who contributes to the project
+- Magento authentication keys for each user who contributes to the project

 Your Magento Commerce account must authenticate using any of the following: